Tigenzero/Deep-RL-Course-1/README.md

 !python3 -m retro.import ./roms

 ## Installing necessary packages:
+### Mac and Linux Users:
 !pip install -r requirements.txt
-### Mac Users:
-You may receive an error related to tensorflow-gpu.
-Ignore it, you do not need it.

 ### PC Users:
+!pip install -r windows.txt
-tensorflow-gpu 1.14.0: if you have an Nvidia GPU you may receive an error to install CUDA.
+If you have an Nvidia GPU you may receive an error to install CUDA.
 I recommend installing 10.0 and its corresponding cnn.dll(you will receive instructions on how to download this after installing CUDA and trying to run this project again).